 Chief Product Officer and Beyond

 If your organization has a CPO, that might be the next logical step for an experienced VP of Product.
-Chief Product Officer is either an expanded variation of the VP of Product role, or one that oversees multiple VPs of product rolling up to one product leader.
-At this level, you’re looking at a product portfolio, and making sure staffing resources, budget, and research are being invested in the areas that will provide the combined best benefit.
+Chief Product Officer is either an expanded variation of the VP of Product role or one that oversees multiple VPs of product rolling up to one product leader.
+At this level, you’re looking at a product portfolio (see also: what is a product portfolio manager), and making sure staffing resources, budget, and research are being invested in the areas that will provide the combined best benefit.
 You’re tracking numbers 3-6 months out, but you’re making strategic decisions for the 3-5 year timeframe.
 You’re setting the aspirational product goals to inspire and push your team, i.e. “Here’s what we can be, here’s what we will be, here’s what success looks like this quarter, year, and so on.”